Akul-Chordia/Virtual_CPU/README.md

 * C++11 or later
 * No external libraries

+## Current Issues being worked on

+* The clock signal isn't an external clock yet
+* No labeling for jump instructions
+* Need a better memory addressing system

 ## Credits

 Designed and implemented by Akul as a low-level CPU simulation project using fundamental digital logic principles.